 This list is only a few of the most common causes of thinning locs so if you’re experiencing thinning in your locs, I would recommend that you seek professional hair care advice instead of online forums or YouTube videos because the root cause(s) are different for everyone.
 You also don’t want to let the online “horror stories” of thinning locs deter you from preserving your locs.

-If you’re experiencing thinning in your locs, it is important for you to visit a hair care professional that will help you determine the cause(s) of the thinning and possible solutions.
-In some cases, the thinning can be treated by the hair care professional in the salon with herbal remedies or you could be referred to a Trichologist (Specialist of the Scalp) or a Dietitian for additional guidance.
-In circumstances where medications or genetics are the culprits of the thinning locs, a non-surgical hair care specialist would be the ideal referral.
+If you’re experiencing thinning in your locs, it is important for you to visit a hair care professional that will help you determine the cause(s) of the thinning and solutions.
+In some cases, the thinning can be treated by regular hair care services in the salon, with herbal remedies or a referral.
+The referral may lead to a Licensed Dermatologist (Specialist of the Skin), Trichologist (Specialist of the Scalp) or a Dietitian for additional guidance.
+What is important to note is— TIME = FOLLICLES.
+So if you are waiting for the right time to seek help, NOW is the time!